purusharths/purusharths.github.io/_posts/2020-01-23-what-i-learned-from-doing-lfs.md

 ```
 [UPDATE] This process was especially helpful for me while Packaging @ Fedora
 ```
-The process was so repetative that I thought of writing a bash script for it, but as it turns out, folks at [linuxfromscratch.org](http://www.linuxfromscratch.org/alfs/index.html) already anticipated this.
+The process was so repetitive that I thought of writing a bash script for it, but as it turns out, folks at [linuxfromscratch.org](http://www.linuxfromscratch.org/alfs/index.html) already anticipated this.

 Things took an upwards turn from chapter 7 of the LFS book (System Configuration).
 Everything that followed is captivating at the least.
 (See takeaway section below)